Paradise-Pi/ParadisePi/docs/docs/user-guide/admin/presets/intro.md

 - Name - this is shown to the user on the control panel
 - [Folder](../folders) - where the preset will be shown on the control panel

+The following options are accessed using the edit icon for that preset:

 - Button Colour - defaults to dark grey
-- Fade time - this only applies to sACN presets.
-The default is 0 seconds.
 - Visibility - whether to show the preset on the control panel, or whether to keep it hidden.
 It's useful to keep it hidden if you want to use it as part of a macro.
+- HTTP Enabled - whether to allow the preset to be recalled over HTTP.
+This is useful for triggering presets from other software, such as QLab.
+All presets can be recalled via HTTP, including macros - although macro actions to open pages will be skipped.

 The remaining configuration options depend on the preset type.
-To edit the preset options, click the edit icon for that preset.

 ## Creating presets